Justin-Fisher/SciPy2022-Webots-Poster/index.md

 In the old API, supervisor controller programs import a `Supervisor` subclass of `Robot`, but typically still call this unusually powerful robot `robot`, which has led to many confusions.

 In the new API these two sorts of powers are strictly separated.

-Importing `robot` provides an object that can be used to control the devices in the robot itself.
+* Importing `robot` provides an object that can be used to control the devices in the robot itself.
-Importing `world` provides an object that can be used to observe and enact changes anywhere in the simulated world (presuming that the controller has such permissions, of course).
+* Importing `world` provides an object that can be used to observe and enact changes anywhere in the simulated world (presuming that the controller has such permissions, of course).
-In many use cases, supervisor robots don't actually have bodies and devices of their own, and just use their supervisor powers incorporeally, so all they will need is `world`.

 In the case where a robot's controller wants to exert both forms of control, it can import both `robot` to control its own body, and `world` to control the rest of the world.

 This distinction helps to make things more intuitively clear.
 It also frees `world` from having all the properties and methods that `robot` has, which in turn reduces the risk of name-collisions as `world` takes on the role of serving as the root of the proxy scene tree.
 In the new API, `world.children` refers to the `children` field of the root of the scene tree which contains (almost) all of the simulated world, `world.WorldInfo` refers to one of these children, a `WorldInfo` node, and `world.ROBOT2` dynamically returns a node within the world whose Webots DEF-name is "ROBOT2".
-These uses of `world` would have been much less intuitive if users thought of `world` as being a special sort of robot, rather than as being their handle on controlling the simulated world.
 Other sorts of supervisor functionality also are very intuitively associated with `world`, like `world.save(filename)` to save the state of the simulated world, or `world.mode = 'PAUSE'`.

 Having `world.attributes` dynamically fetch nodes and fields from the scene tree did come with some drawbacks.
 There is a risk of name-collisions, though these are rare since Webots field-names are known in advance, and nodes are typically sought by ALL-CAPS DEF-names, which won't collide with `world` 's lower-case and MixedCase attributes.
 Linters like MyPy and PyCharm also cannot anticipate such dynamic references, which is unfortunate, but does not stop such dynamic references from being extremely useful.

+## 5. Readability Metrics

 :